 Can RIH come to classrooms, residence halls, etc., and do presentations about health and wellness?

-Yes.
-The Office of Health Promotion and the peer health educators create the programming and outreach events on campus on a variety of health topics.
-Also, our nursing staff, massage therapist, and acupuncturist may be available to offer presentations or workshops about specific health issues.
-For more information, call 410-455-1558 or email firstname.lastname@example.org.
+The Office of Health Promotion and the peer health educators create and offer additional programming and outreach events on campus on a variety of health topics.
+For more information, call 410-455-1558 or email email@example.com.